-- Add remaining cup of flour.
+- Add the remaining cup of flour to the dough.
 You may need to add more until it cleans the sides of the bowl.

-- Sprinkle with more flour.
-Roll out into rectangle as thin as you can manage.
+- Sprinkle the dough with more flour.
+Roll it out into rectangle as thin as you can manage.

-- Slice into strips of the desired length and thickness with pizza cutter OR use pasta press if you have one.
-Leave on counter to dry while making soup.
+- Slice the rolled out dough into strips of the desired length and thickness with a pizza cutter OR use a pasta press if you have one.
+Leave the noodles on the counter to dry while making the soup.

-- Saute onions and garlic in coconut oil.
+- Sauté the onions and garlic in coconut oil.

-- Add carrots, celery, chicken broth, and water to onion and garlic.
+- Add the carrots, celery, chicken broth, and water to the onion and garlic.

 - Bring to a boil.
-Let boil until vegetables are cooked.
+Let it boil until the vegetables are cooked.

-- Add noodles, parsley, salt, and pepper and let boil until noodles are cooked.
+- Add the noodles, chicken, parsley, salt, and pepper and let it boil until the noodles are cooked.